Segmentation Framework in Business Analysis: Structure Guide

 • Relevance: does this split connect to the client decision?

-• Exclusivity: can each customer, product, region, or behavior fit cleanly in the structure?
+• Exclusivity: can each customer, product, region, or behavior fit cleanly in one branch?

 • Measurability: could the client plausibly provide the data?